Escherichia coli Infections

 Most commonly, E. coli cause UTIs, which usually represent ascending infection (ie, from the perineum via the urethra).
 E. coli may also cause prostatitis and pelvic inflammatory disease (PID).

-E. coli normally inhabit the GI tract; however, some strains have acquired genes that enable them to cause intestinal infection.
+E. coli normally inhabit the gastrointestinal tract; however, some strains have acquired genes that enable them to cause intestinal infection.
 When ingested, the following strains can cause diarrhea:

 Enterohemorrhagic: These strains (including serotype O157:H7 and others) produce several cytotoxins, neurotoxins, and enterotoxins, including Shiga toxin (verotoxin), and cause bloody diarrhea; hemolytic-uremic syndrome develops in 2 to 7% of cases.
 Such strains have most often been acquired from undercooked ground beef but may also be acquired from infected people by the fecal-oral route when hygiene is inadequate.